-Purpose Method Publicising consultations We will publicise all consultations relating to planning documents including details of how and where to view documents, when any events are to be held and how to make representations.
-Methods that may be used include: the council website direct emails and letters (if you have requested to be kept informed on the progress of the Local Plan / previously made comments) social media "My Mansfield" residents magazine press and media releases site notices leaflets / postcards / posters Public Public meetings can help deliver immediate discussion and feedback, meetings however some people find them intimidating and are reluctant to participate.
-Therefore public meetings will only be used in conjunction Informal with other techniques where appropriate. drop in \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ events We may arrange one or more "walk in" informal events and exhibitions attended by officers.
-We may also or alternatively arrange for temporary Exhibitions unattended static exhibitions.
-Focus We may also hold focus groups, workshops and developer forums with groups / workshops / appropriate organisations / individuals on specific topics. developer Information on how to make representations will be available at these forums events and exhibitions.
-Digital There may be times, for example during the COVID-19 pandemic, consultations where we may have to rely more heavily on digital (online) consultation methods.
-This may include: video conferencing presentations being made available online additional social media activity We will also endeavour to use non-digital consultation methods where possible.

-Target groups

-We are required to send details of planning document consultations to certain organisations or bodies.
-The following organisations are considered statutory consultees and must be consulted:

-- Natural England

-- Environment Agency

-- Historic England

-- Highways England

-- Within or adjoining county councils (Nottinghamshire and Derbyshire County Councils.)

-- Adjoining local authorities (Ashfield, Newark and Sherwood, Bolsover, Bassetlaw District Councils)

-- Parish councils / neighbourhood councils (including those which adjoin the district)

-- NHS England, and the Mansfield and Ashfield Clinical Commissioning Group (CCG)

-- Nottinghamshire Police

-- Homes England

-- Relevant electricity and gas companies

-- Relevant sewerage and water undertakers

-- Relevant electronic communication companies

-- Network Rail

-- Coal Authority

-In addition to the statutory consultees (as listed) and members of the general public, there are many other groups and organisations that will have an interest in Planning Policy documents.
+Purpose Method Statutory consultees We are required to send details of planning document consultations to certain organisations or bodies.
+The following organisations are considered statutory consultees and must be consulted: Natural England Environment Agency Historic England Within or adjoining county councils (Nottinghamshire and Derbyshire County Councils.)
+Adjoining local authorities (Ashfield, Newark and Sherwood, Bolsover, Bassetlaw District Councils) Parish councils / neighbourhood forums (including those which adjoin the district) NHS England, and the Mansfield and Ashfield Clinical Commissioning Group (CCG) Nottinghamshire Police Homes England Relevant electricity and gas companies Relevant sewerage and water undertakers Relevant electronic communication companies Network Rail Coal Authority Other target groups In addition to the statutory consultees (as listed) and members of the general public, there are many other groups and organisations that will have an interest in Planning Policy documents.
 These consultees and stakeholders will have a variety of different interests and priorities and could contribute expertise and knowledge across a range of subject areas.
-The following consultees / stakeholders are examples of groups who may be contacted and involved where appropriate:

-- Local residents' associations

-- Local environmental organisations

-- Agents and developers

-- Local business groups and forums

-- Youth groups

-- Older persons groups / organisations

-- Local community partnerships

-- Faith groups

-- Disability groups

-- Sports and open space organisations

-- Transport organisations

-We will also try to engage 'hard to reach' or 'easy to overlook' groups in planning issues and will continue to expand our consultation techniques to seek their views.
+The following consultees / stakeholders are examples of groups who may be contacted and involved where appropriate, and may be able to further distribute the information among group members: • Local residents' associations • Local environmental organisations • Local environmental organisations • Agents and developers • Local business groups and forums • Youth groups • Older persons groups / organisations • Local community partnerships • Faith groups • Disability groups • Disability groups • Sports and open space organisations • Transport organisations We will also try to engage 'hard to reach' or 'easy to overlook' groups in planning issues and will continue to expand our consultation techniques to seek their views.
 We will use social media where possible to help access these groups in particular.

-14 February 2021

-&lt;sup>11 These are set out in the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).
+&lt;sup>8 These are set out in the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).